 How I disputed judgments and removed them from my credit report.

 Despite the serious consequences associated with judgments, there is hope to be had.
-I lost my job a while ago and it took me quite a bit of time to find a new one.
-I basically lost my income stream and resorted to paying my bills with credit cards and other loans.
+I lost my job a while ago and it took me a long time to find a new one.
+I lost my income stream and resorted to paying my bills with credit cards and other loans.
 The credit card spending quickly caught up to me and I found myself over my head.
 While I tried to get caught up on my credit card debts, I wound up getting further and further behind on all my other bills.
 Eventually, I got sued and had several default judgments against me.
 The only way out I could see was bankruptcy.

 Lexington Law helped me take control of my credit.

-I was talking to a friend one day and he told me to check out Lexington Law.
+I was talking to a friend one day, and he told me to check out Lexington Law.
 I called the number he gave me: 800-220-0084 and spoke to a credit expert who was very friendly and understanding of my situation.
 That was one of the best financial decisions I have made in my entire life.
-Lexington Law has helped me challenge unfairly reported and inaccurate items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.
+Lexington Law has helped me challenge unfairly reported items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.
 When working with them, I regularly received letters telling me that new things had been removed from my credit report.

 Judgments Deleted from My Credit Report: